jmarcosdias/awesome/README.md

 - __The Walks Page__

 The walks page contains the set of short walks suggested to the users.
 The idea is that the users will browse this page, see the pictures, read some text if they like and then decide where they want to walk.
-The first version of Walking in Cobh has only three walks.
+The first version of <em>Walking in Cobh</em> has only three walks.
 More walks are expected to be added in further releases.

 In terms of HTML, each walk is a \<div\> element with class of walk.
 It has the following elements inside, in this order:
 1. A heading level 2 element.
 This is the heading of the walk.